Viertel (Bremen)

 Viertel (literally "quarter") is a centrally located neighborhood in the city of Bremen, Germany.
 It lies east of the old town on the border between two different administrative subdistricts: Ostertor and Steintor.
-Today it is known for its numerous cafés, restaurants, and boutique shops.
+It is currently recognised for its many cafés, restaurants, and boutique boutiques.

 History

 The neighborhood was developed between the mid-19th century and the 1930s.
 During this time period, typical Bremen Houses (Bremer Häuser) were built in a combination of Neohistoricist, Neoclassical and Art Nouveau styles.
 Despite the diversity of styles, the architecture nevertheless creates an attractive, harmonious environment.
 Construction firms designed whole stretches of the streets, interspersing tall, narrow row houses with stately villas.

 In the mid-20th century, the area around Ostertor fell into a sorry state because there were plans to build an expressway along the Mozartstraße, one of the principal streets in Viertel.
 After prolonged protests, the plans were eventually abandoned in 1973.
 With the threat of demolition no longer looming, the old facades were restored, making the district one of Bremen's most presentable and lively neighborhoods.
 New buildings are now designed so that they match the local color scheme and fit into their historic surroundings.